DevExpress/devextreme-cli/README_DEVELOPERS.md

 # Modify an Application Template

-If you need to modify an application template, we recommend that you create a real application based on this template and modify this application instead.
+If you need to modify an application template, we recommend that you generate a real application based on this template and modify this application instead.
 This is easier because a real application can be run, and you can see how your modifications affect it, which would not be possible if you were to modify the template directly.

 To modify an application template, follow these instructions: